5 Quick Tips for Renting a Home in Los Angeles

 The L.A metropolis is big and offers a range of rent prices.
 Zillow Research Group calculated the average rent in Los Angeles County is $2,712 at $2.35 per square foot.

 We can’t stress enough the importance of budgeting before apartment hunting.
 You need to create your budget.
 This will help you know what you can afford.

 To figure what you can afford, start with your monthly allowance and list basic essential and figure out how much you can spare for rent, your rent shouldn’t take more than 30% of your income.

 When landlords are screening your rental applications, they will check to see if your income is around 2.5 or 3 times the monthly rental price.
 This will give them the guarantee for your ability to pay rent.

 Ways to save money each month are simple:

 - Cancel unused monthly memberships.
 Canceling cable television will save you $100 a month.
 Canceling meal kit subscriptions will save around $240 a month.

 - Shop for a better cell phone plan.
 Save anywhere from $40 – $100 a month.

 - Trim expenses.
-Bike or walk instead of driving will save $70 a month on gas.
-Limit watching moves in the theater will save $50 per month.
-Brew coffee at home instead of Starbucks will save $60 per month.
+Biking or walking to your destination instead of driving will save $70 a month on gas.
+Limit watching moves in the theater saves you $50 per month.
+Brewing coffee at home instead of Starbucks will save $60 per month.

 Read more about ways to save money for a home.